allenclong/Business-Intellgence/architecture.rst

 Business Intelligence Architecture
 ==================================

-This section presents the major technical components that make up an analytical architecture that I believe business users should have at least a high-level understanding of.
+This section presents the major technical components that make up an analytical architecture that business users should have at least a high-level understanding of.

 Operational and Source Systems
 -------------------------------

-Operational and source systems, aka transactional processing systems, are the starting point fo most quantitative data in a company.
+Operational and source systems, also known as transactional processing systems, are the starting point for most quantitative data in a company.
 Examples would include the policy system (APS, CLAS), the claims systems (ACE and Claim Center), billing system, and accounting or planning systems.

 ETL: Extract, Transform, Load